winsonfzyang/RWorkshop/data/dataset1.md

-# The California Test Score Data Set
+# The Aging Data Set

 This dataset is a simulated neuroimaging data of healthy older adults and patients neurodegenerative diseases.
-It as based on a project I worked on at UCSF.
 Data in this excel spreadsheet is ***NOT REAL*** data.

 Description: Neurodegenerative disease data